 top of page

-So, what is A/B testing and how can you start implementing these kinds of experiments on your own store?
+So, what is A/B testing and how can you start implementing it on your own website and online store?
 In this article, we’ll cover everything you need to know about A/B testing and share testing ideas to help you get started.

 What is A/B testing?